AD | These project is in collaboration with Gorilla Glue, but all opinions are my own

-As I sat outside the kiosk in my local park the other morning with my normal post-gym coffee, I was mesmerised by the autumn leaves swirling in the wind.
-This is when I got the idea for this map leaf wreath.
+As I sat outside the kiosk in my local park the other morning with my usual post-gym coffee, I was mesmerised by the autumn leaves swirling in the wind.
+This was when I got the idea for this map leaf wreath.

-I love to upcycle old road maps, it’s great paper to craft with.
+I love to upcycle old road maps; it’s an excellent paper to craft with.
 Some of the old maps are printed on lovely woven linen-like paper.
 Also, the colours of old road maps are beautiful.

 Vintage maps often have the roads marked in red.
 I’ve used these in the past to make repurposed map decorations and Christmas crackers.
 Old maps of more rural areas tend to be green.

-The map leaf wreath was pretty straight forward to make, especially as I used Gorilla Mounting Tape Squares to stick the paper map leaves to the wreath.
+The map leaf wreath was straightforward, especially as I used Gorilla Mounting Tape Squares to stick the paper map leaves to the wreath.

 What You Need To Make A Map Paper Leaf Wreath